blazingdrummer/BakedModpack/README.md

   - In multiplayer, you no longer pick up items by moving through them; You must press `Interact` (default E)

-There are dozens of other changes made to the game and addtional content, including characters and items, that are not mentioned in this brief overview.
-As previously mentioned, they should all be discoverable and learnable just by playing the game, but if you would like a full spoiler-heavy rundown of all of the changes made, you can find it in the User's Guide found in the `#links` section of the [Discord](https://discord.gg/QRtdUbV).
+There are dozens of other changes made to the game and additional content, including characters and items, that are not mentioned in this brief overview.
+As previously mentioned, they should all be discoverable and learnable just by playing the game, but if you would like a full spoiler-heavy rundown of all of the changes made, you can find it in the [User's Guide](https://github.com/blazingdrummer/BakedModpack/wiki/User's-Guide).

 # Known Issues
 Many of these issues are marked in-game with a wrench icon to indicate they are known.
 Please refer back to this section if you see one.